scipy-conference/scipy_proceedings/papers/blaine_mooers/blaine_mooers.rst

 Changes made in the text editor instantly appear in the notebook and vice versa.
 By applying the power of a text editor to computational notebooks, experienced developers can continue to use familiar editing commands and tools.

-As a quick reminder, tab triggers in text editors insert chunks of computer code after the user enters the tab trigger name and hits the TAB key.
+As a quick reminder, tab triggers in text editors insert chunks of computer code after the user enters the tab trigger name and hits the TAB key (Fig. :ref:`tabtrigger`).
 The tab trigger name can be as short as several letters.
 Many text editors and IDEs have pop-up menus that aid the selection of the correct tab trigger.
 Tab stops are sites within the code snippet where the cursor advances to after entering TAB again.